Prospective Lab Members

 - Mutual respect.
 My job is to help you develop as an independent researcher.
 Mutual respect includes respecting each other’s time and research interests, and being open to feedback.

 - What to expect.
-At the beginning of the PhD, the relationship is somewhat like an apprenticeship – you might start working on projects I suggest, and/or help a more senior student or postdoc with their project.
-Towards the end of the PhD, the relationship is more like colleagues – I expect you to define your own research agenda and pitch project ideas to me rather than the other way around.
+At the beginning of the PhD, you might start working on projects I suggest, and/or help a more senior student or postdoc with their project (though if you have ideas you want to work on, please let me know!).
+Towards the end of the PhD, I expect you to define your own research agenda and pitch project ideas to me rather than the other way around.

 - Publication expectations.
 I prioritize high-quality and impactful research, and sometimes that means finding a balance between finishing a project to make a deadline vs. deciding to wait and publish a more comprehensive paper later.
 A rough target to aim for (at least towards the beginning of your PhD) is one first-author publication per year, though research progress is often nonlinear and you will likely be more productive towards the end of your PhD.

 If you are a prospective student not yet at Georgia Tech, please apply to the ECE and/or ML PhD programs and mention my name as a potential advisor in your application.
+Note that if you apply to the ML PhD, I can only see your application if you list ECE as your home department.
 Please also consider applying to any fellowship programs you may be eligible for, including NSF graduate and postdoctoral fellowships (for US citizens), industry graduate fellowships, and (for prospective postdocs) the President’s Postdoctoral Fellowship at Georgia Tech.

 - Be persistent.
 Research takes time, and usually you’ll need to try several ideas that don’t work before you find one that does.
 You’ll need to commit sufficient time to your research for it to make progress (treat research as your full-time job, especially as your course load decreases).